jnfrap/diskette/README.md

 # Diskette in CSS

-This is a simple project developed with Vue.js that shows a diskette designed entirely in CSS.
+This is a simple project that shows a diskette designed entirely in CSS.
 You can try it here [https://jnfrap.github.io/diskette/](https://jnfrap.github.io/diskette/)

 ## Installation